Trail Tuesday Video Series

 If you want to continue to challenge yourself, head down the beach access and continue your beach hike south about 1.7 miles.
 There you will find one of the most unique features to Kure Beach.
 The Coquina Outcrop located on the southern end of Kure Beach is the only one on the NC coast!
 Be sure and check your tide tables and find these unique rocks at low tide.
 The mossy rocks will be fully exposed at the lowest tide.

 Remember if you bring your dog please keep them on a leash and clean up after them properly.
-Always be sure and check the local beach ordinances for any regulations regarding Dogs on the beach.
-Kure Beach has a No Dogs on the Beach Strand ordinance in effect from April 1 – September 30.
+Always be sure and check the local beach ordinances for any regulations regarding dogs on the beach.

 Carolina Beach State Park offers nearly nine miles of nine different trails intertwined throughout.
 The Sugarloaf Trail makes up 3 miles of that.
 You get a beautiful feature of the Cape Fear river running along the trail throughout.
 You will also get to experience the coastal evergreen forest, a sandhill forest, the tidal cypress gum swamp and Longleaf Pine savannah.
 Your point of interest is going to be 55 feet of a natural sand dune.
 This dune is right on the bank of the Cape fear River and has appeared on navigational charts as early as 1738.
 It served as a critical landmark for boat captains during that time.
 There is a lot of history here and the trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.